cloud-hero/docker-nginx-loadbalancer/README.md

-#Nginx Load Blancer With Consul Template
+#Nginx Load Balancer With Consul Template

 Dockerfile for Nginx load balancer with upstream automatic update using Consul Template